tb-dhk/stcli/README.md

     - `week`: group by weeks (first day of the week is shown).
     - `month`: group by months (progress value is from the last day of the month).
     - integer: group by a custom number of days.
+  - values: what kind of values to display.
+    - completion: amount completed at the end of the period.
+    - progress: progress made in the period.

 #### example
 ```bash